Skip to main content

 Begin typing to search, use arrow keys to navigate, use enter to select

-Whether it happens at a friend's house or a grocery store, slip and fall accidents occur fairly often.
-In some instances, the property owner is responsible for the injured party's injuries, and in others, the property owner will not be held liable.
+Whether at a friend's house or a grocery store, slip-and-fall accidents occur fairly often.
+In some instances, the property owner is responsible for the injured party's injuries.
+The responsibility may arise from dangerous conditions on the property.
+This is legally known as premises liability.
+In other fall cases, the property owner will not be held liable.

-FindLaw's Slip and Fall Injuries section provides both some basic and some in-depth information about slip and fall liability.
-In this section, you can find articles about conditions that typically lead to slip and fall accidents, and how to prove fault in a slip and fall accident.
+FindLaw's Slip-and-Fall Injuries section answers frequently asked questions (FAQ) about premises liability.
+In this section, you can find articles about conditions that typically lead to slip-and-fall accidents.
+You can also obtain information on proving fault in a slip-and-fall accident.

 Conditions That Make an Accident More Likely